ashclayj/PersonailityQuiz/README.md

 •	Ashley Johnson – Responsible for the QuizQuestion class.
 •	Lukas Hamm – Responsible for the UserResponse class.
 •	Gavin Daniels – Responsible for QuizEngine class.
-•	Lukas Hamn – Responsible for QuizWiz class.
+•	Lukas Hamm & Ashley Johnson – Responsible for QuizWiz class.